United Front for the Liberation of Oppressed Races: Early history and operations during the Vietnam War

 Kosem, the most senior Cham officer in the Cambodian army, had been involved in Cham activism since the late 1950s, and is suspected to have been working as a double agent for both the Cambodian secret service and the French.
 Chau Dara, the founder of the FLKK, was also suspected of working for the Cambodian secret service.

 These contacts were to lead to the establishment of the United Front for the Liberation of Oppressed Races (FULRO), based on the above groups and the FLHP.
 The flag of FULRO was designed with three stripes: one blue (representing the sea), one red (representing the struggle of the Montagnards) and one green (representing the mountains).
 Three white stars on the central red stripe represented the three fronts of FULRO.
 A later form of the flag replaced the blue stripe with black.

 While FULRO claimed to speak for the Cham, Khmer and Montagnard communities, its common bond and ideology was anti-Vietnamese sentiment, with questionable allegiance to anything else.

 In 1965, FULRO released maps showing that their ultimate goal was for Montagnard and Cham independence within a revived new Champa state and for Khmers to retake Cochinchina.
 It was based in Ratanakiri and Mondulkiri provinces in Cambodia, and the Central Highlands in Vietnam.

 The Viet Cong approached FULRO after its founding.
 No agreements were reached and hostilities between FULRO and the NLF continued.
-The US later sought to capitalize on these communities' animosity towards Vietnamese to use FULRO against the NLF.
+The US later sought to capitalize on these communities' animosity towards the Vietnamese to use FULRO against the NLF.